Policies and Procedures

 Expenses for employee travel on official University business are reimbursed at the following rates as set forth by State of North Carolina legislation:

 - University travelers are obligated to use a State owned vehicle or vehicle leased through a state contract.
 In processing personal mileage requests for trips that began on or after Jan.
-1, 2017, the allowable business standard mileage rate is 53.5 cents/mile for 100 miles per day of travel and 17 cents per mile each additional mile thereafter.
+1, 2018, the allowable business standard mileage rate is 54.5 cents/mile for 100 miles per trip.
+For business travel trips that utilize personal vehicles and exceed 100 miles per trip, the employee shall be reimbursed at 33 cents a mile.
 See allowances page for more details.

-- Transportation by airline, bus, railroad, or other conveyance shall be reimbursed at actual tourist-class fare.
+- Transportation by airline, bus, railroad, or other conveyance shall be reimbursed at actual tourist-class fare, with receipt if more than $20.00.

 |In State||Out of State|